 The 2018 edition of the Competition is now closed.
 The 2019 edition will launch in spring next year: follow @STWatercolour on Twitter to stay up to date.

 Now in its 31st year, The Sunday Times Watercolour Competition is the largest and most prestigious prize for contemporary watercolour painting in the UK.
 Whether it be through abstract or figurative, contemporary or traditional, the competition aims to celebrate and redefine the beauty and diversity of watercolour and water-based media.

-Open to all UK-based artists, the competition offers a diverse and generous range of prizes including a First Prize of £10,000, the Jackson’s Young Artist Award worth £500 and the St Cuthberts Mill Prize for an outstanding work on paper.
+Open to all UK-based artists, the competition offers a generous range of prizes including a First Prize of £6000, Second Prize of £3000 and Third Prize of £1000.

 Approximately one hundred works will be selected by a panel of leading figures from the art world including Louis Wise, critic and writer for The Sunday Times, James Stewart, founder of Zimmer Stewart Gallery, Arundel and artists Ishbel Myerscough and Paul Newland.

 The shortlisted works will be shown at the Mall Galleries, London from 18 – 23 September 2018 and the Winners will be announced in the Culture section of The Sunday Times.

 Artists are invited to submit up to four works in any water-based medium by 25 June 2018, 5pm.
 Entry is £15 per work.
 Apply online at: sundaytimeswatercolour.artopps.co.uk